 Dominant use of web conferencing is screen sharing application.
 The higher the resolution of your PC, more bandwidth is needed to send the screen scrapes.
 For typical 1280 x 768 resolution PC, the recommended bandwidth is 1 Megabits/sec.
 Bandwidth usage can be reduced by using ‘region sharing’ as in that case only screen scraping is performed only for the shared region.

 Yes, you can have web conferencing with people outside of your organization.
-The IT department should make DNS entry and create a URL and point it to the public IP of the NMC.
+The IT department should make DNS entry and create a URL and point it to the public IP of the USN.
 For details, see the Installation Guide.

 No. You may experience some delay in uploading of documents into a web conference if there are multiple parallel web conference session in progress and multiple moderators are attempting to upload large documents at the same time.